 Choose display preferences for your workstation

-You choose the display preferences for your workstation with the phgrafx utility.
+You can choose the display preferences for your workstation with the phgrafx utility.

 |The list of available graphics modes displayed in the above dialog most likely is different from those on your machine.|

 The initial settings are the result of a hardware scan Photon did during the installation.
-The default selection is a "safe" choice based on this scan; you'll probably want to choose something better.
+The default selection is a “safe” choice based on this scan; you'll probably want to choose something better.
 The hardware detection program presents only options that correspond to the kind of graphics card you have.
-To save these initial settings, choose the Done button.
+To save these initial settings, click Apply to accept the new settings, then click the Exit button.